juissijohtaja/wp-gcloud-run/README.md

 I also used Docker Compose for local development.
 The setup is running Wordpress, phpMyAdmin and mySql containers in a local network.
 Visual Studio Code was used for development.

-## Updates

-- Wordpress is now updated to the latest version 5.7.

 ## More info
 - [Wordpress](https://wordpress.org/)
 - [Google Cloud Run](https://www.google.com)